B. J. Ward (actress): Early career

-Live-action career
+Singing career

+Ward also worked as a singer.
+She is well known for her acclaimed one-woman show, "Stand-Up Opera", which became a massive success with critics and audiences alike.
+She has released seven albums throughout her singing career.
-In 1985, she made a rare film appearance in the TV movie Malice in Wonderland alongside Elizabeth Taylor and Jane Alexander.

-Ward has also guest-starred on television series such as Frasier, ER, and In-Laws.
+Though Ward is best known as a voice actress, she has also appeared on television.
+In 1985, she made a rare film appearance in the television film Malice in Wonderland alongside Elizabeth Taylor and Jane Alexander.
+She has guest-starred on television series such as Frasier, ER, and In-Laws.

-Video game career

-Ward has also done voices for video games, including:
+Ward has also done voices for video games and theme parks, including: